Iveta-Toneva/Angular-Project/README.md

 # Custom Design:
-All HTML and CSS for this project were written from scratch by me .
+All HTML and CSS for this project were written from scratch by me.

 # Screenshots